Kevrollin/gitpilot.io/README.md

-# Gitpilot - Auto Commit Assistant
+# dev.mk - Auto Commit Assistant

+**By Kelvin Mukaria**

 A powerful, interactive Python CLI tool that automatically stages all changes in a Git repository, analyzes the diffs using Google's Gemini API, generates clean and professional commit messages, commits the changes, and pushes them to the remote repository.
 Features a hacker/dev-inspired Rich terminal UI with spinners, progress bars, and interactive commit message preview.

+**No API key required!** Works out of the box with built-in API key.
+Users can optionally set their own key for unlimited usage.

 ## ✨ Features